BlackWaspTM

 Who writes the articles for the BlackWasp web site?

-I used to be a consultant for delivering Novell Netware and then moved into software training and production of learning materials before becoming a full-time developer in 1997.
+I used to be a consultant delivering Novell Netware and Windows NT solutions before moving into software training and production of learning materials.
+This was prior to becoming a full-time developer in 1997.
 You can see my ugly mug in the photograph to the right (sorry about that).

 BlackWasp Materials